ChicagoHarris/Weather-and-Crime/README.md

 ### Before you start

-* Set the PATH in the bash file `./script/execute.sh`.
+* Set the DATAPATH in the bash file `./script/execute.sh`.
 Make sure you already create directory for data and models.

 ### Run the Code

-* Run the command `./script/execute.sh`.
+* Run the command
+    `cd src/`
+    `bash ../script/execute.sh`.
 It will go through three stages:
     1) Preprocess the historical data and the forecast data;
     2) Training the model with bagging in parallel;
     3) Testing the model, and produce the prediction csv file;